-Theme: Leadership and communication Measure/s Baseline Data Source Objective We lead a vibrant, connecte Objective We lead a vibrant, connected and inclusive community Outcomes for Theme 1 Leadership and advocacy is demonstrated and encouraged in our communities Council leadership and advocacy Council responsiveness to community needs 3.47 1 3.30 1 There is open and two way communication both with communities and within our communities, the community is consulted on decisions that effect them and consultation processes are inclusive.
+Theme: Leadership and communication Measure/s Baseline Data Source Objective We lead a vibrant, connected d and inclusive community Outcomes for Theme 1 Leadership and advocacy is demonstrated and encouraged in our communities Council leadership and advocacy Council responsiveness to community needs 3.47 1 3.30 1 There is open and two way communication both with communities and within our communities, the community is consulted on decisions that effect them and consultation processes are inclusive.
 Consulting with the community Informing the community of council decisions 3.42 3.56 1 Residents feel a sense of belonging, are able to reach their potential, work productively, and there is a sense of mutual respect, inclusiveness, ownership and pride in their community Sense of belonging Pride in the community Customer service provided to residents by Council staff 20% 2 4.19 (82.6%) 3.85

-1 IRIS Research (2016) Greater Hume Shire Council Community Survey expressed as a mean score, the averaged rating describing the overall agreement, importance or satisfaction rating (Range: 1-5)
+$^{^{1}}$ IRIS Research (2016) Greater Hume Shire Council Community Survey expressed as a mean score, the averaged rating describing the overall agreement, importance or satisfaction rating (Range: 1-5)

-2 IRIS Research (2016) Greater Hume Shire Council Community Survey20.1% of residents stated they liked the community spirit and sense of belonging that exists in the Greater Hume Shire
+$^{^2}$ IRIS Research (2016) Greater Hume Shire Council Community Survey20.1% of residents stated they liked the community spirit and sense of belonging that exists in the Greater Hume Shire

-Theme: Healthy lifestyle Measure/s Baseline Data Source e and resilient communities, acknowledge (our volunteers and valu e our Outcomes for Theme 2 Welcoming, resilient and involved communities Population Population profile (Ethnicity) 10,258 (ABS 2015) 6% (ABS 2011) 2 We have the services to promote and deliver health and wellbeing for all ages Provision of service and facilities for older people Provision of services and facilities for youth Provision of library services Youth satisfaction (18-24 yrs) pg56 3.75 3.06 4.02 2.96 1 Population <24 yrs Updated GHSC Area Health Profile 31.6% (ABS 2011) Health & Wellbeing Plan 2015 2 4 Volunteering is inclusive, well acknowledged and supported % of population that volunteer 26% (ABS 2011) 2 Residents feel safe Provision of footpaths and walking paths Safety: Existing Residents, New Residents Crime Trends http://bocd.lawlink.nsw.gov.au/bocd/cmd/ crimetrends/DateInput 3.38 1.8% 2.2% 3 Theme: Growth and Sustainability Measure/s Baseline Data Source munities welcoming visitors growing our occurry and promotin objective: we are revitalising our con lifestyle, culture and heritage offered nmunities, welcoming visitors, growing our in our communities economy and promoun g the Outcomes for Theme 3 We have prosperous and diverse local businesses and a growing economy Promoting economic development SEIFA Socio-conimic Indices for Areas Median weekly household income Median monthly mortgage repayments Median weekly rent Town planning and timely processing of building applications Benchmark against other councils 3.36 989 (ABS 2011) \$1181 (ABS 2011) \$1200 (ABS 2011) \$150/wk (ABS 2011) 3.47 1 2
+Theme: Healthy lifestyle Measure/s Baseline Data Source e and resilient communities, acknowledge o ur volunteers and valu youth.
+C Oui Outcomes for Theme 2 Welcoming, resilient and involved communities Population Population profile (Ethnicity) 10,258 (ABS 2015) 6% (ABS 2011) 2 We have the services to promote and deliver health and wellbeing for all ages Provision of service and facilities for older people Provision of services and facilities for youth Provision of library services Youth satisfaction (18-24 yrs) pg56 3.75 3.06 4.02 2.96 1 Population <24 yrs Updated GHSC Area Health Profile 31.6% (ABS 2011) Health & Wellbeing Plan 2015 2 4 Volunteering is inclusive, well acknowledged and supported % of population that volunteer 26% (ABS 2011) 2 Residents feel safe Provision of footpaths and walking paths Safety: Existing Residents, New Residents Crime Trends http://bocd.lawlink.nsw.gov.au/bocd/cmd/ crimetrends/DateInput 3.38 1.8% 2.2% 3 Theme: Growth and Sustainability Measure/s Baseline Data Source nmunities, welcoming visitors, growing our economy and promotin lifestyle, culture and heritage offered y inc Outcomes for Theme 3 We have prosperous and diverse local businesses and a growing economy Promoting economic development SEIFA Socio-conimic Indices for Areas Median weekly household income Median monthly mortgage repayments Median weekly rent Town planning and timely processing of building applications Benchmark against other councils 3.36 989 (ABS 2011) \$1181 (ABS 2011) \$1200 (ABS 2011) \$150/wk (ABS 2011) 3.47 1 2